aaronicsubstances/bridge-arithmetic/README.md

   - asking questions in which there is division by zero and division which yields zero, and accepting "undefined" as possible result.
   - asking questions in which quotient can be zero, to show that division is not commutative before teaching fractions.
 - Exposing students to calculations involving number 0 in operands or answers, before and after teaching fractions and negative numbers.

-Mental exercises serving same purpose as recall of multiplication tables.
-Suitable for use with technology.
-The noteworthy thing about these mental exercises is that, they completely cover all the algorithms for fractions and integers, aside the algorithms for whole numbers.

-- recalling formula for addition and subtraction, multiplication and division, and comparison of numbers involving a fraction, by generating unsimplified expressions which result from substituting the fraction operands into the appropriate formula.
-- recalling algorithm for addition and subtraction, multiplication and division, and comparison of integers and non-fractions, by generating simplified expression of the results.

 Fallback algorithms: